-For the first time in F1 championship history, a race was won by a car other than an Alfa Romeo.
+For the first time in world championship history, a Formula 1 race was won by a car other than an Alfa Romeo.
 Jose Froilan Gonzalez made the most of both his Ferrari’s strong pace and better fuel consumption to take the first win for the Scuderia, with Juan Manuel Fangio second and Luigi Villoresi in third.

 1956 British Grand Prix

 Juan Manuel Fangio had to put on a bit of a charge to recover after dropping down with an early spin.
 69 laps into the 100-lap race he took the lead from Stirling Moss and went on to win; Moss had to retire from second six laps from the end, promoting Peter Collins and Alfonso de Portago to second in a shared drive with Jean Behra third.

 Jody Scheckter was already on slightly thin ice following some aggressive driving in previous rounds, but Silverstone was the final straw.
 On the first lap, he spun his McLaren coming out of Woodcote, triggering a nine-car pile-up which left Andrea de Adamich with a broken ankle, ultimately ending his F1 career.
 The drivers demanded Scheckter be banned from racing, McLaren responded by resting the fast-but-wild Scheckter for a few rounds.

 Once the race was restarted, Peter Revson was able to overcome Ronnie Peterson’s Lotus and win his first grand prix, with Peterson second and Denny Hulme third.
 However, perhaps the most impressive drive came from James Hunt.
 Competing in just his third F1 race, he featured in the fight at the front, set the fastest lap of the race, and at one point was on for a podium until Hulme passed him, leaving Hunt to finish a still-impressive fourth.